BigBossRabbit/SovereignKey/README.md

 ## Contribution Guidelines

-If you would like to have your work added to the Knowledge Transfer section of the #SoverignKey then please do contact us via the form & we will get back to you.
+If you would like to have your work added to the Knowledge Transfer section of the #SK then please do [Email Us](mailto:okin@okinent.org) & we will get back to you as soon as possible.

 ## Technologies Used

-Accessible Computing is the goal of the #SK - Many individuals need access to a computer but do not have the funds to purchase one or to upgrade to newer models.
-Others need a way to ensure the work they are doing is as private as possible without having to worry about the underlying privacy of the device they are using.
+Accessible Computing is the goal of the #SK - Many individuals need access to a computer but do not have the funds to purchase one, or to upgrade to newer models.
+Others, need a way to ensure the work they are doing is as private as possible without having to worry about the underlying privacy of the device they are using.

-By bringing technologies & information that have already been open sourced together in order to create a "Swiss Army Knife" type Soverign Solution, we have essentially found a way to export these tools in one product to the masses across the globe.
+By bringing technologies & information that have already been open sourced together in order to create a "Swiss Army Knife" type Soverign Solution, we have essentially found a way to export these tools in one product to the masses across the globe, at affordable rates.

 >*Why rebuild the wheel when you can build something more by utilizing pulley systems built using that wheel technology?*